Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting Danjo Garan

-- It’s free to walk around the grounds of the Garan, but a small fee is charged to enter some of the buildings.
+Admission: It’s free to walk around the grounds of the Garan, but an admission fee is charged to enter some of the buildings.

 Accommodations in Koyasan